hylandtechoutreach/ucs-js/DataTypes/TemplateStrings.md

 let greeting = `Hello, Commander ${name}!`;
 ```

 See how clean and simple it is?
-You don't need to use the + sign anymore to combine text and variables.
+You don't need to use the + sign any more to combine text and variables.

 ## More Cool Stuff
 Template strings also let you do other neat things: